Brian X. Foley

 Brian X. Foley (born December 3, 1957) is an American politician who served as a member of the New York State Senate in 2009 and 2010.
-He previously served as a member of the Suffolk County Legislature.
+A member of the Democratic Party, he previously served as a member of the Suffolk County Legislature.

 Early life and education

 A graduate of St. Anthony's High School, Foley continued his education at Saint Michael's College in Colchester, Vermont, where he earned a Bachelor of Arts degree in American studies.

 Career

 He was re-elected five times to the seat once held by his father, John Foley.
 In 2005, he was elected supervisor of Brookhaven, New York.
 In 2008, he was elected to the State Senate, after defeating 36-year (18 term) incumbent Republican, Caesar Trunzo.
 He was the first Democrat elected to the State Senate from Suffolk County since 1902.

 He has served on the Brookhaven Roe YMCA Board of Directors, Brookhaven Memorial Hospital Advisory Board, Patchogue Chamber of Commerce, Suffolk County Community Mediation Center, Sunrise District Boy Scouts of America and the Suffolk County Coalition Against Domestic Violence.
 In 2004, the Bayport Blue Point Chamber of Commerce presented Foley with its Dedicated Public Service Award.
 He has been recognized as Person of the Year by the Medford Youth Athletic Association Award in 2000 and the Farmingville Historical Society in 1999.